keenborder786/Deep-Ad-Recommendation-Sytem/README.md

 Running the tests

 Explanation on  how to run the automated tests for this system
 	Now you have all the Dependencies installed for protype, now go to user-test-case.py.
 There are detailed comments for each of the function and see how to interact with my Library.
-As mentioned before User-Test-Case.py is just for your help and guidance therefore shows one way to interact with my Library.
+As mentioned before User-Test-Case.py is just for your help and guidance therefore shows one way to interact with my Library.-(https://github.com/keenborder786/Deep-Ad-Recommendation-Sytem/blob/master/Prototype-Data/test/User-Test-Cases.py)

 Want to Understand my Algorithm:
 	[Read My Paper on this Algorithm]-(https://github.com/keenborder786/Deep-Ad-Recommendation-Sytem/tree/master/Prototype-Data/Proposed-Model)